Fighting Voter Suppression

 Fighting Voter Suppression: Here is where you start

-To avoid repetition of history, such as voter suppression events that happened in Kentucky, the 2020 Florida voter purge, or the seemingly never-ending efforts of the Trump administration to stop people from voting, we have some pointers that will help you get started.
+In order to avoid repetition of history, such as voter suppression events that happened in Kentucky, the 2020 Florida voter purge, or the seemingly never-ending efforts of the Trump administration to stop people from voting, we have some pointers that will help you get started.

 A great place to start is Vote.org.
 People can register to vote, check voter registration, even set up election reminders when it’s time to vote.